moziyan98/messenger-bot/README.md

 This Messenger bot looks for messages from one page, and schedules or posts relevent information to another page.

+Unfortunately, the relevent pages are a secret :)

 The general flow is

 - User enters "check" or "check unread".